| |

 The

-United States will likely never institute a law like
+United States will likely never institute a law like the

-are guaranteed life, liberty, and the pursuit of happiness
+guaranteed life, liberty, and the pursuit of happiness

 by the Bill of Rights.
-However, as a group, we must
+However, as a group, we must recognize

-uncontrollable.
-We must find alternative energy and
+We must find alternative energy and food sources, plan

-advances in medicine to cure sicknesses, and strive
+to cure sicknesses, and strive to protect our environment.

-to protect our environment.
-We are a guest on this beautiful
+We are a guest on this beautiful planet and have selfishly

-planet and have selfishly let our own desires get in
+let our own desires get in the way of common sense.
+The

-one, nor will it likely be one dimensional.
-It took
+answer is not a simple one, nor will it likely be one

-many years for us to get to this point and will take
+dimensional.
+It took many years for us to get to this

-many more for us to find a viable solution.
+point and will take many more for us to find a viable

 |